On complete embedded translating solitons of the mean curvature flow that are of finite genus

-\newsubhead{The Small Scale - Jacobi Fields}[TheSmallScaleJacobiFields] There are two types of Jacobi fields over Grim surfaces: those arising from vertical translations, and those arising by variation of the logarithmic parameter.
-The former are essentially trivial, whilst asymptotic approximations of the latter over the small scale are readily derived from the results of the preceeding sections, as we will now show.
-Let $\Bbb{R}[X][[M,N]]$ be as in Section \subheadref{TheSmallScaleFormalSolutions} and define the operator $\partial_N$ over this space by
+\endproclaim \proclabel{ErrorForExactJacobiFieldWithGivenLogarithmicParameter} Theorem \procref{ErrorForExactJacobiFieldWithGivenLogarithmicParameter} follows from \eqnref{SizeOfErrorForJacobiFields}, below, via a similar reasoning to that used in Section \subheadref{TheSmallScaleExactSolutionsII}.
+It suffices to study solutions of the linearisation of $\Cal{G}$ about $v$, the asymptotic properties of which are readily derived from the analysis of the previous sections.
+Indeed, let $\Bbb{R}[X][[M,N]]$ be as in Section \subheadref{TheSmallScaleFormalSolutions} and define the operator $\partial_N$ over this space by

-so that $\partial_N$ is simply the operator of formal differentiation with respect to $N$.
-By explicit calculation, we show that $N\partial_N$ commutes with $D$.
+In other words, $\partial_N$ is simply the operator of formal differentiation with respect to $N$.
+By explicit calculation, $N\partial_N$ commutes with $\Cal{D}$.
 Now let $V$ be the formal power series constructed in Lemma \procref{LemmaFormalSolutionOverSmallScale} and define

-Applying $N\partial_N$ to the relation $GV=0$ yields
+Applying $N\partial_N$ to the relation $\Cal{G}V=0$ yields